The Most Advanced Level of Ayurvedic Education

 The Ayurvedic Doctor Program (AyD) has been approved by the California Bureau for Private Postsecondary Education.

-Please note, the title Doctor may only be used in a clinical setting in accordance with State regulations.
+Please note, the Ayurvedic Doctor program does not train you to be a medical doctor.
+The title Doctor may only be used in a clinical setting in accordance with State regulations.
 State regulations vary from state to state.
 All graduates may use the title in writing and in teaching.
 Recommendations for how to approach the use of your title are made during the program.

 Classes and Curriculum